cs-tungthanh/doc-learn-everything/Interview.md

 ### Why XML
 **Why concurrency?**

-Optimize processes and increase throughput using the same resource
+- Optimize processes and increase throughput using the same resource

+> **Concurrency**: deal with a lot of things at once
+> **Parallelism**: doing a lot of thing at once

 The Tree is a data structure that is consisting of **nodes** (called vertices or points) and **edges** (lines)

 B-Tree is a generalization of a self-balancing binary search tree
 - in which each node can hold more than one search key and have more than 2 children.
 - Every node has at most m children
 - Every non-leaf node (except the root) has a least `m/2` children.